japila-books/spark-structured-streaming-internals/docs/spark-sql-streaming-CommitLog.md

   out: OutputStream): Unit
 ----

-NOTE: `serialize` is part of <<spark-sql-streaming-HDFSMetadataLog.adoc#serialize, HDFSMetadataLog Contract>> to write a metadata in serialized format.
+NOTE: `serialize` is part of <<spark-sql-streaming-HDFSMetadataLog.md#serialize, HDFSMetadataLog Contract>> to write a metadata in serialized format.

 `serialize` writes out the <<VERSION, version>> prefixed with `v` on a single line (e.g. `v1`) followed by the given `CommitMetadata` in JSON format.